pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserQueryUpdate.class/README.md

-I represent information update from ClyEnvironmentContent instance.
-I include updated metadata and item cache from particular position.
+I represent information update from query result instance.
+I include updated metadata, total result size and item cache starting from particular position.

 I was introduced to update cursor cache and metadata together by single message.
-It is important for remote scenario where content is remote proxy and any interaction with it leads to network communication.
-I allows to return all updated information in one request by single remote message.
+It is important for remote scenario where query rsult is remote proxy and any interaction with it leads to network communication.
+I return all updated information in one request by single remote message.

 Create my instances using following message:
-	ClyEnvironmentContentUpdate of: anEnvironmentContent withItems: anEnvironmentContentCache
+	ClyBrowserQueryUpdate of: aBrowserQueryResult withItems: aBrowserQueryCache

 Internal Representation and Key Implementation Points.

     Instance Variables
-	itemCache:		<ClyEnvironmentContentCache>
+	itemCache:		<ClyBrowserQueryCache>
-	metadata:		<ClyEnvironmentContentMetadata>
+	metadata:		<ClyQueryResultMetadata>
+	totalItemCount: <Integer>